-Attributes: AMSTUS History Elective, Appropriate for First-Year, INST Diplomatic History Course, Social Sciences 283 Latin American-U.S. Relations A study of political, economic, and cultural relations between Latin America and the United States from the early 19th century to the present.
+Attributes: AMST US History Elective, Appropriate for First-Year, INST Diplomatic History Course, Social Sciences 283 Latin American-U.S. Relations A study of political, economic, and cultural relations between Latin America and the United States from the early 19th century to the present.
 The evolution of inter-American relations is analyzed in light of the interplay of Latin American, U.S., and extra-hemispheric interests.
 This course is cross-listed as LALC 283.

-Attributes: AMST US History Elective, Lat Am, Latinx, Carib St Elect, Social Sciences

-286 New Nation

-Reading and research in the political, economic, and social developments of the U.S. during the first generations of official nationhood, from the writing and ratification of the Constitution to the end of the Mexican War.

-Attributes: AMST Struct & Instit Elective, AMST US History Elective, Appropriate for First-Year, Social Sciences

-288 Civil War - Reconstruction

-A study of the political, economic, social, and intellectual aspects of 19th century America from 1848 to 1877.
+Attributes: AMST US History Elective, Lat Am, Latinx, Carib St Elect, Social Sciences 286 New Nation Reading and research in the political, economic, and social developments of the U.S. during the first generations of official nationhood, from the writing and ratification of the Constitution to the end of the Mexican War.
+Attributes: AMST Struct & Instit Elective, AMST US History Elective, Appropriate for First-Year, Social Sciences 288 Civil War - Reconstruction A study of the political, economic, social, and intellectual aspects of 19th century America from 1848 to 1877.
 Attention is given to the causes and course of the Civil War and evaluates the results of Reconstruction.

-Attributes: AMST Struct & Instit Elective, AMST US History Elective, Appropriate for First-Year, Social Sciences

-304 Historiography and Advanced Methods

-In this course, students will focus on how historians build their arguments and engage in historiographical debates.
+Attributes: AMST US History Elective, Appropriate for First-Year, Social Sciences 304 Historiography and Advanced Methods In this course, students will focus on how historians build their arguments and engage in historiographical debates.
 After a short review of HIST 204, the course will examine historiographical discussions, their evolution, and the state of the research agenda on a given theme, topic, or field.
 Students will typically produce a substantial essay.
 Prerequisite: 204.

 Attributes: Social Sciences

 311 Studies in American History

 Selected areas and problems in American history.
 Designed for majors and for non-majors who have taken courses in related fields.

 Attributes: Social Sciences

 313 Studies in European History

 Selected areas and problems in European history.
 Designed for majors and for non-majors who have taken courses in related fields.

 Attributes: Social Sciences

 314 Studies in European History

 Selected areas and problems in European history.
 Designed for majors and for non-majors who have taken courses in related fields.

 Offered in Bologna only.

-Attributes: Social Sciences

-315 Studies in Comparative History

-Selected trends and problems studied comparatively in various periods and geographical areas.
-Designed for majors and for non-majors who have taken courses in related fields.

-Attributes: Social Sciences

-333 The First World War

-A study of the causes, progress, and consequences of the first global conflict of modern times.
-Particular attention is paid to the political and social impact of total warfare on the participating nations.

-Offered every other year.